ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     ![UrBackup server Settings General Server images backup disabled](images/g040/urbackup_server_settings_general_server_img_bkp_disabled.webp "UrBackup server Settings General Server images backup disabled")

-    Again, due to a bug in the UrBackup server's web interface, you'll still see the success message from the previous change.
-So, after pressing `Save`, the same success warning will just stay there.
+    Again, due to a bug in the UrBackup server's web interface, you can still see the success message from the previous change.
+Because of this, after pressing `Save`, the same success warning just stays there.

 ## UrBackup server log file